snewell4/simpleth/docs/source/using.rst

 Transaction exceptions
 **********************
-Exceptions can be thrown by the Solidity Virtual Machine (VM) that runs the transaction when it encounters errors such as:
+Exceptions can be thrown by the Solidity Virtual Machine (VM) that runs the transaction when it encounters runtime errors such as:

 - divide by zero
 - out of bounds array index